natcap/invest.users-guide/source/sdr.rst

 Sediment Retention Services
 ---------------------------

 To evaluate the service of sediment retention, we recommend using the model output *sed_deposition.tif*.
-This provides a quantified estimate of where sediment that has been eroded from a pixel has been retained downslope by vegetation on the landscape, allowing us to value different areas in the landscape for their ability to retain erosion from upslope.
+This provides a quantified estimate of where sediment that has been eroded from a pixel is retained downslope by vegetation on the landscape, allowing us to value different areas in the landscape for their ability to retain erosion from upslope.

 We recognize the confusion with legacy model results *sed_retention.tif* and *sed_retention_index.tif*.
 It is generally **not** recommended to use these indices to evaluate sediment retention services (as noted above in the section Sediment retention index (Legacy)), and we are working to simplify this in the model.

 If you have scenarios that are being compared with current conditions, you may also quantify the sediment retention service by taking the difference in sediment *export* between the scenario and current conditions.
 This quantifies the difference in erosion reaching a stream, based on the changes in land cover/climate/etc present in the scenario, which provides a way of evaluating impacts to downstream uses such as reservoirs and drinking water.